kvarak/dnd/docs/_Classes/ranger.md

 - **Poison Bomb**.
 A creature who succeeds on the saving throw takes half the damage instead of no damage.

 - **Smoke Bomb**.
-The smoke's radius increases to 15 feet, and it lasts for up to 10 minutes.
+The smoke's radius increases to 15 ft and it lasts for up to 10 minutes.
 Winds can no longer disperse the smoke.

 - **Sludge Bomb**.
 When a Large or smaller creature enters the sludge’s area for the first time on a turn or starts its turn there, that creature must make a Strength saving throw.
 On a failed save, the creature is grappled by the sludge until the start of its next turn.